 Messerschmitt Bf 109 was a multi-task fighter widely produced and deployed by the Germans during the WWII.
-During the Battle of Britain the Bf 109 was pressed into new roles as an escort fighter and was widely employed as a fighter-bomber as well as for photo-reconnaissance.
+During the Battle of Britain, the Bf 109 was pressed into new roles as an escort fighter and was widely employed as a fighter-bomber as well as for photo-reconnaissance.

 The Bf 109 was credited with more aerial kills than any other aircraft.
-One hundred and five (possibly 109) Bf 109 pilots were credited with the destruction of 100 or more enemy aircraft.
-Thirteen of these men scored more than 200 kills, while two scored more than 300.
+105 Messerschmitt Bf 109 pilots were credited with the destruction of 100 or more enemy aircraft.
+13 of these men scored more than 200 kills, while two scored more than 300.
 Altogether this group were credited with nearly 15,000 kills between them.